Introduction to Your Rights and Protections

 If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
 You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy.

 If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
 For details on what to do if something is not covered for you in the way you think it should be covered, see your EOC.
 It gives you the details about how to make an appeal if you want us to change our decision.
-It also tells you about how to make a complaint about quality of care, waiting times, and other concerns.
+Chapter 9 (or Chapter 7 if you do not have Part D benefits) of your EOC also tells you about how to make a complaint about quality of care, waiting times, and other concerns.

-If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see the Chapter in your EOC.
+If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 (or Chapter 5 if you do not have Part D benefits) in your EOC.

 The Plan is always looking for ways to give our members the best care possible.
 We do this by reviewing new technology, which could be for medical procedures, drugs, or devices.
 To be considered, the new technology must meet strict government rules.
 Our Medical Staff research these new treatments through review of the latest scientific articles and by talking with specialists in that area.
 If approved, the new technology is added as a covered service.